CecilJS/wedding-xperience/README.md

-# WEDDING XPERIENCE is a web application developed with React.
+# Wedding Xperience is a web application developed with React.

 ## Purpose
 > There comes a time when a man and a woman decide they would want to spend the rest of their lives together.
 It's all exciting, right?
 However, it comes along with a lot of work.
 I mean pre-wedding planning & organising.
 This is where the *Wedding Xperience* application comes in handy.